Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 A small faction with advanced research and guns can usually topple the big group of unga dunga cavemen armed with bows and arrows.

-There are currently 4 modes of research.
+There are currently 4 (more like 4.5) modes of research.

 Research mode is voted at the lobby, before the game begins.